-The Painted Lady Bed & Breakfast and Tea Room opened in 2009 and has become a destination location for customers.
-Using the historic Simon Selig home (circa 1905) in Myrtle Creek, Oregon, owner, Wendi Jocoy, has created something unique.
-From the outside garden, inside Tea Room and upstairs bed & breakfast, the home and grounds displays the beauty, color and texture of small town America.
+The Painted Lady Bed & Breakfast and Tea Room opened in 2009 and has become a destination location for visitors.
+Using the historic Simon Selig home (circa 1905) in Myrtle Creek, owner Wendi Jocoy has created something unique.
+From the outside garden, inside Tea Room, and upstairs bed & breakfast, the home and grounds display the beauty, color and texture of small-town America.

 Wendi's magic is in her eye for detail.
-Guests often just stop and "take in" the tea room.
-It may be the minatures in a doll house or a collection of tins, buttons, glass or artwork that speaks of her gift of design.
+Guests often just stop and "take in" the Tea Room.
+It may be the miniatures in a doll house or a collection of tins, buttons, glass or artwork that speak of her gifts of design.
 The Bed & Breakfast excels in quality, comfort and cleanliness.

-The Painted Lady Bed & Breakfast has two rooms and is quick & easy to find right off I-5 (231 NW Third Ave, Myrtle Creek in Southern Oregon, Exit 108).
-The beds are comfortable and each room has its own private bathroom.
-The downstairs tea room & gift shop is open each Thursday-Saturday 11am-3pm.
+The Painted Lady is easy to find and located right off I-5 (exit 108).
+The beds are comfortable, and each room has its own private bathroom.
+The downstairs Tea Room & Gift Shop is open each Thursday-Saturday 11am to 3pm.